-Mental health issues are something many of us will deal with at some point in our lives, with Mental Health America stating that 1 in 5 adults will experience mental illness during their lifetime.
-This is why May’s Mental Health Awareness Month is so important in shining a spotlight on the mental health issues that can arise for any of us.
+Mental health issues are something many of us will deal with at some point in our lives, with the CDC stating that 1 in 5 adults will experience mental illness in a given year.
+This is why Mental Health Awareness Month each May is so important in shining a spotlight on the mental health issues that can arise for any of us.

-The Mayo Clinic refers to mental health disorders as “disorders that affect your mood, thinking and behavior.”
-The affects of mental health disorders can be wide-reaching, affecting emotions, thoughts, and behaviors.
-Signs could include feeling sad or down, having mood changes or withdrawals, among other similar issues.
+The Mayo Clinic refers to mental health disorders as “disorders that affect your mood, thinking, and behavior.”
+The effects of mental health disorders can be wide-reaching, affecting emotions, thoughts, and behaviors.
+Signs could include feeling sad or down, and having mood changes or withdrawals, among other similar issues.

 Mental health illness affects both adults and children.
 While 20% of adults deal with a form of mental illness during their lifetime, more serious cases will be experienced by 4% of adults.
-Children can also be impacted, as information from the National Alliance of Mental Illness indicates that 17% of children (age 17 and under) experience a mental health disorder.
+Children can also be impacted, as information from the National Alliance of Mental Illness indicates that 1 in 6 youth (age 17 and under) experience a mental health disorder.

-Some of the most common chronic mental health issues (12 months or more) include:
+Some of the most common chronic mental health issues (those that last for 12 months or more) include:

 (See the data from the National Alliance of Mental Illness)

 If someone in your life is struggling with a mental illness, be there for them.
-Millions of family members step into this role every day as data indicates that at least 8.4 million Americans provide care for family members with mental illness often for an average of 32 unpaid hours each week.
+Millions of family members step into this role every day as data indicates that 60 million Americans provide care for family members with mental illness often for an average of 32 unpaid hours each week.

 You may also need to speak to a medical professional about any ongoing issues you have.